GULibrarySandbox/advanced-data-wrangle-old/content/4-lesson.md

 ---
-title: Add
+title: Key
 nav: true
 ---

-# Add and concatenate another column
+# Create the key variable

 ------
 Now we need to do the same process in  `QPSTrafficCamerasClean`  project data